quindipc/Mythic-Tails-Cursebreakers-Odyssey/README.md

 ## Key Learnings

-This project really testing my skills in full stack development as well as my creativity skills.
+This project really tested my skills in full stack development as well as my creativity skills.
 The hardest part of this project was building my database with MySQL and linking all the primary keys and foreign keys with its respective ending links, choice links, and scenario links.
 Styling my application is always the fun part!
-I enjoy adding backgronud music to give the game a more immersive feel and I wanted to make it mobile responsive for users to play it on their mobile devices.
+I enjoyed adding backgronud music to give the game a more immersive feel and I wanted to make it mobile responsive for users to play it on their mobile devices.

 ## Contributing